"Mercyhurst College lived first in the desire and will of a remarkable woman"—Mother M. Borgia Egan

 Old Main, the stately English Gothic structure built in 1926, remains the heart of the campus.
 The campus has grown around it, with the most recent additions being the Center for Academic Engagement, a high-tech learning environment that houses some of Mercyhurst’s signature programs, including intelligence studies, hospitality management and our Center for Applied Politics, and opening in Fall 2018, Ryan Hall, a residence hall exclusive to sophomores.

-Mercyhurst opened its first graduate program (administration of justice) in 1978, and today offers eight master’s degrees and a dozen graduate certificates.
+Mercyhurst opened its first graduate program (administration of justice) in 1978, and today offers dozens of options for master's degrees and graduate certificates.
 Undergraduate and graduate enrollment on the Erie campus is now near 3,000.

 Mother M. Borgia Egan, RSM